Why Was Camila Missing From ‘The Challenge XXX: Dirty 30’ Reunion?

 The Challenge XXX: Dirty 30 reunion aired last night on MTV, and one major cast member was missing.
 Despite being a finalist and in the running for her share of $1 million, Camila Nakagawa was not sitting on stage with her co-stars.

-Veteran Chris ‘CT’ Tamburello and rookie Tori Deal ended up taking the third place spots for $15,000 a piece.
-Camila, Cara Maria Sorbello, Derrick Kosinski, and Jordan Wiseley were left in the running for first and second place which will be announced on Part 2 of the finale next Tuesday.
+Veteran Chris “CT” Tamburello and rookie Tori Deal ended up taking the third place spots for $15,000 a piece.
+Camila, Cara Maria Sorbello, Derrick Kosinski, and Jordan Wiseley were left in the running for first and second place, which will be announced on Part 2 of the finale next Tuesday.

 Camila’s name was brought up very few times throughout the hour-long show, which caused many Challenge fans on Twitter to guess at reasons for her absence.

 Camila put an end to the speculation and revealed why she wasn’t at the taping for the Dirty 30 reunion.

 According to the veteran, “I could not attend #TheChallengeXXXReunion b/c of personal issues including a death in my family.”

 The difference between wanting and achieving, is DOING.
 LET'S DO THIS MONDAY! ????????????
 Let today be the start of something new. ✨ #TGIM CamilaNow.com ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀ •••••••••• New #30daychallenge starts Nov.
 16th!
 I'm giving away $3,000 for #besttransformations, 30 days of #mealplanning, 30 days of #dailyexercises and much more!
 Sign up if you haven't yet at camilanow.com (link in bio) & let's GET TO WERKKKKK! ????????????????✨✨ #DM me for any questions! #happymonday ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀ •••••••••• Outfit: @fabletics ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀